Shaza-Safi/Ontario_Sunshine_List/Data_Cleanings_Procedure.md

 - Sexes:  Male and Female
 - Age Group:  25 to 54 years and >55 years old

-Definitions:
+*Definitions of Note:*

-- Full-time employees are those who usually work 30 hours or more per week at their main or only job.
+**Full-time employees** are those who usually work 30 hours or more per week at their main or only job.
 Estimates in thousands, rounded to the nearest hundred.

-- NOC stands for National Occupational Classification
+**NOC** stands for National Occupational Classification

-NOTE: CSV for Database Loading were used for downloads.

 The dataset contained several columns not required for the purpose of our analysis.
 Unnecessary columns were removed